EarthByte/pyBacktrack/docs/pybacktrack_backtrack.rst

 For each stratigraphic layer in the input drill site file, ``backtrack`` can write one or more parameters to an output file.

-For example, ODP drill site 699:
+For example, if we run the :ref:`above example <pygplates_backtrack_example>` on ODP drill site 699:

 .. include:: ../pybacktrack/test_data/ODP-114-699-Lithology.txt
    :literal:

+...then we will get the following amended drill site output file:

+.. include:: ../pybacktrack/test_data/ODP-114-699_backtrack_amended.txt
+   :literal:

+.. note:: The extra :ref:`base sediment layer <pygplates_base_sediment_layer>`.

-...generates the following output (if all available parameters are specified):
+...as well as the following decompacted output file:

 .. include:: ../pybacktrack/test_data/ODP-114-699_backtrack_decompat.txt
    :literal: